adityanathan/COP290-Image-Processing-Library/README.md

    * To obtain convolution of a square input matrix and a square kernel, both matrices of any size and the kernel smaller than the input:

-     * With and without input padding to maintain or reduce the size of the input matrix:
+     * With or without input padding to maintain or reduce the size of the input matrix:

       * Using dot products to convolve: